stewy33/LAMP-Project/README.md

 #### Domain files
 Specifications for all domains should be placed in the `domains` folder directly under the `opentamp` directory

 For a concrete example, refer to `opentamp/domains/namo_domain/generate_namo_domain.py`.
-This is script designed to generate a domain file (these files are cumbersome to write directly by hand)
+This is script designed to generate a domain file (these files are cumbersome to write directly by hand).

 ##### Types
 The first portion of the file will look like